msupply-foundation/conforma-web-app/documentation/internal/Actions-on-Applications.md

 **Note**: When re-assigning section(s) when the review has been started there is some pending work todo for moving assignments

-### Application list view
+## Generating and display of actions

+Actions are displayed in 2 main places: on the Application's list and on the Review home page (for Reviewer/Assigner) or Application home page (for Applicant)

+### Applicant home page (or list)

+The GraphQL query (`getApplication` and `getApplicationList`) simply gets application related to the current user and the `status`, which is used to define the action to be displayed.

+- `Continue` -> Application with `status` = DRAFT (and owned by the current user)
+- `View` -> Application with `status` = SUBMITTED or others (e.g. COMPLETED, EXPIRED, ...)
+- `Update` -> Application with `status` = CHANGES_REQUIRED

+**Note**: For now the front-end allows to see any application, not only restricted by user permission.
+Later, when restrictions apply, only users with appropriate permissions will be able to see other users' application statuses.

+### Review and Assigner home page (or list)

-On server side we use smart view to calculate the count of each of the following (used to define available actions on the front-end) based on status of `review_assignment` and `review`.
+On server side we calculate the count of each of the following fields (used to define each available action on the front-end) based on status of `review_assignment` and `review`.
-The GraphQL query to application list view will fetch ALL `review_assignment` related to the current application `serial`, for all reviewer `user` of any `level` and `stage`.
+The GraphQL queries (`getReviewInfo` and `getApplicationList`) will fetch ALL `review_assignment` related to the current application `serial`, for all reviewer `user` of any `level` and `stage`.
-The actions are available to the user (if permissions apply) when the related field(s) is above 0 or `true`.
+For each existing `review_assignment` with submitted `review` which isn't assigned to the current user, there is the default action to `View`.
+Otherwise if `review_assignment` and `review` is associated to the current user, will generate one of the following actions and display in each of the assigned sections:

+Actions generated for **reviewer** user will check which of the count (of owned review/assignment) field is above 0 to display the action (as the top most possible one).

 - `Continue` -> review_draft_count
 - `Start` -> review_assigned_not_started_count
-- `Self-Assign` -> review_available_for_self_assignment_count
 - `Re-Review` -> review_pending_count
 - `Update` -> review_change_request_count
 - `View` -> review_submitted_count
+- `Self-Assign` -> review_available_for_self_assignment_count

+**Note**: For now the front-end is displaying all reviews associated with the current application on the "Review Home page".
+Later, when restrictions apply, only users with appropriate permissions will be able to see other users' review statuses.

+Actions generated for **assigner** user will check which of the count (of ALL review/assignment) field is above 0 or `true`,

 - `Assign` -> assign_count
 - `Re-assign` -> assign_count & is_fully_assigned_level_1

-**Note**: For now the front-end is displaying all reviews associated with the current application on the "Review Home page".
-Later, when restrictions apply, only users with appropriate permissions will be able to see other users' review statuses.
+**Note**: If user is both an Assigner and Review for the current application the actions to both can disoplay to them, one for Reviewer and one for Assigner.